 A blessing for your workers:

-Everyone deserves to work in a safe environment and go home every day, however, every day thousands of lives are lost due to work related accidents or fatal diseases linked to work.
+Everyone deserves to work in a safe environment and go home every day, however, every day thousands of lives are lost due to work-related accidents or fatal diseases linked to work.

 It is estimated that 2.78 million workers continue to die each year from work-related injuries and illnesses.
 2.4 million of these deaths can be attributed to work-related diseases alone.

-A blessing for your organisation:
+A blessing for your organization:

 ISO 45001 takes important steps to encourage prevention and risk identification.
 When will ISO 45001 be published?
 ISO 45001 has reached one of the final stages in its development and approved for publication in March of 2018.